typesafehub/sbt-conductr/README.md

 ## Usage

-With the conductor running you can upload a file using sbt:
+With the Conductor running you can upload a file using sbt:

 ```bash
 cd sbt-reactive-runtime-tester/